 For the past few years, the NFL has scheduled several games each season at London’s Wembley Stadium and Tottenham Stadium.
 While traveling all the way to London to see an American sport may seem silly, families should know that London puts on quite a show for these events.
 Regent Street (one of the city’s main shopping thoroughfares) closes for most of the weekend, with festive flags crisscrossing the road and a street fair-turned-tailgate party vibe.
 On game day, the tailgate experiences start several hours before kickoff, with musical performances, food trucks and more.
 Expect a very international crowd — plenty of American fans, but also lots of Brits and Europeans as this is their opportunity to experience an American professional sports phenomenon in their own backyard.

-Even kids too young to remember the 2012 Summer Olympics in London will love venturing out to the various venues clustered throughout Queen Elizabeth Olympic Park, now fully open to the public.
+Kids are mostly too young to remember the 2012 Summer Olympics in London, but they will love venturing out to the various venues clustered throughout Queen Elizabeth Olympic Park, now fully open to the public.
 With a little pre-planning based around open times, families can swim in the Olympic pool, ride bikes around the bike track or even play basketball on the open courts.

 Brave children will love a chance to slide down the Arcelormittal Orbit, which was the Olympic flame tower during the Games.
-And outdoorsy families will appreciate that most of the grounds have been returned to their natural state, including wetlands, open fields and trails.
+And outdoorsy families will appreciate that most of the grounds of the Olympics sports complex have been returned to their natural state, including wetlands, open fields and trails.
 Younger kids won’t want to leave the playgrounds here, full of natural elements designed to encourage engagement with their natural surroundings — a perfect break from the hustle and bustle of the city.

 Most visitors to London find themselves in the enormous and centrally located Hyde Park at some point during their time in the city.
 The Princess Diana Memorial Playground is a great place to burn off steam, but for those looking for even more of a physical challenge, there are plenty of options.
 Rent bikes and take a few laps around, visit the horse stables and arrange a riding lesson, participate in a weekend yoga class in Kensington Gardens or row boats on the Serpentine.
 Ciao Bambino advisors can even recommend hotels nearby that offer scooters for younger kids to enjoy.